 Welcome to the world of electronics.
 It’s 2016, and we’re now seeing more technological sophistication than in any other period in human history.
 Just this year alone autonomous vehicles have began their introduction into the public sphere, rockets are being re-landed from space for reuse with finely tuned precision, and Moore’s law continues to prevail in its endless growth trajectory.
-But there’s just one thing missing in all of this technological advancement, a decent PCB autorouter.
+But there’s just one thing missing in all of this technological advancement, a decent PCB autorouter comparison.

 The Real Problem with Autorouters